 The answer is easy and complex simultaneously.
 Global answer – they make the infected corporate network much more accessible for other viruses and for more wide ransomware spreading.
 The detailed answer requires to be shown in the list:

-- Inspecting the network to understand the weak spots and figure out which computers/servers encryption will be more harmful for the target company.
+- Inspecting the network to understand the weak spots and figure out which computers/servers encryption will be more harmful to the target company.

 - Injecting the additional malware that allows to get more control over the infected network, and to decrease the chance of detection of ransomware by antivirus programs.

-- Collecting the important data about the attacked corporation, that may be sold in darknet in future – credentials, interim financial/operational reports, balance sheets, etc.
+- Collecting the important data about the attacked corporation, that may be sold in the darknet in the future – credentials, interim financial/operational reports, balance sheets, etc.

-- Checking the used backup mechanisms to make specific changes in the ransomware mechanism to make the backups usage impossible.
+- Checking the used backup mechanisms to make specific changes in the ransomware mechanism to make the usage of the backup impossible.